-Bronze plaque on a cairn at the top of the Ecca Pass, 12 km South of Grahamstown.
-It was erected in 1964 by the Historical Monuments Commission in honour of Andrew Geddes Bain, (1797-1864) pioneer geologist, explorer, hunter, writer and road-builder, who constucted: the Ouberg Pass; the Van Ryneveld Pass; the Montagu Pass; the Michell's Pass; the Gydo Pass; the Bain's Kloof Pass and the Ecca Pass, as well as reconstructing the Houwhoek Pass and starting the Katberg Pass.
+This is a bronze plaque on a cairn at the top of the Ecca Pass, 12 km South of Grahamstown.
+It was erected in 1964 by the Historical Monuments Commission in honour of Andrew Geddes Bain, (1797-1864) pioneer geologist, explorer, hunter, writer and road-builder, who constructed: the Ouberg Pass; the Van Ryneveld Pass; the Montagu Pass; the Michell's Pass; the Gydo Pass; the Bain's Kloof Pass and the Ecca Pass, as well as reconstructing the Houwhoek Pass and starting the Katberg Pass.
 There is also a bronze plaque in his honour on the Summit of Bain's Kloof Pass, 7 km North of Wellington.
 His son Thomas also went on too follow in his father's foot-steps!

 New Dictionary of South African Place Names by Peter E Raper